The Best Prague Itinerary

 Although we booked last-minute, Hostel Tyn ended up being the perfect choice for two female travelers.
 For around €25 per person per night, we were able to book a double private room in the heart of Prague.
 Our room was clean, affordable and came with two locked cabinets.
 The hostel staff were very friendly and accommodating and the location could not have been better!
 Upon check-in (Czech-in haha) we were given maps, lunch suggestions and all the tourist information we could have asked for.

 If you’re looking for a more modern hostel a bit further outside the city center, the Czech Inn is a great option!

 Old Town Square

-Less than a five-minute walk from our hostel, Old Town Square is filled with Czech history, tourists eating trdelník and taking pictures of Prague’s spooky church.
+Less than a five-minute walk from our hostel, Old Town Square is filled with Czech history and tourists eating trdelník while taking pictures of Prague’s spooky church.
 The square is packed with food vendors, delicious restaurants, fun bars and adorable souvenir shops.
 We wouldn’t have chosen to stay anywhere else!

 The Astronomical Clock at Old Town Hall

 The Astronomical Clock in Old Town Square was built in 1410 and is the third oldest astronomical clock in the world, and the only one still standing.
 While the clock and Old Town Hall themselves are beautiful and full of medieval history, the hourly show has a reputation for being one of the most overrated attractions in Europe.
 No matter the reputation, you can still see hoards of tourists surround it on the hour like clockwork (pun intended).

 Climbing the Clock Tower only costs 250 CZK ($10) and is a great way to get a one-of-a-kind view of Old Town Square.

 Explore the Church of Our Lady Before Tyn